 Each year since the early 1990s, more and more boats are built with bow & stern thrusters, boat owners without them are installing them to make their boats more maneuverable.
-Because of this, marine vessels are becoming less dependent on tugboats or experienced crews.
 While thrusters are extremely helpful for docking and navigating in close quarters, they are often “out of sight, out of mind.”
-Because their thrusters are often buried deep in the bilge, many boaters don’t even know how to access them for maintenance or repairs.
+Because their thrusters are often buried deep in the bilge, many boaters struggle to access them for maintenance or repairs.

 As a result, very few boaters perform any annual maintenance on their thrusters, aside from changing anodes each season.
 Like any other piece of equipment on your boat, thrusters require maintenance to operate at peak performance, and you don’t want your thrusters failing at the worst possible time.